vaimo/composer-patches/README.md

 ## Patches: version branching

-When there are almost identical patches for different version of some package, then they can be declared under same label like this:
+When there are almost identical patches for different version of some package, then they can be declared under same `label` or under `source` key depending on how complex rest of the declaration is.

 ```json
 {